RedHatProductSecurity/rapidast/README.md

 See https://www.zaproxy.org/ for more information.

-#### More scanners
+#### Trivy

-TBD
+Trivy is an open-source tool to provide various scanning features.

+See https://github.com/aquasecurity/trivy for more information.

 ### Authentication

-Authentication is common to all scanners.
+Authentication maybe required to scan protected endpoints and contents.
 Authentication is configured in the `general` entry.
 Not all scanners may support all authentication types.

 Currently supported :